UWaterlooIR/datasets/ml-32m-extension.md

 - Refrain from attempting to identify any anonymous participants in the dataset.

 Any other uses of the dataset are strictly prohibited.
-These restrictions are in-place to abide by the informed constent that participants provided for "broad consent for the storage and future unspecified use of data" as per [TCPS 2 (2022), Chapter 3, Section E](https://ethics.gc.ca/eng/tcps2-eptc2_2022_chapter3-chapitre3.html#e).
+These restrictions are in-place to abide by the informed consent that participants provided for "broad consent for the storage and future unspecified use of data" as per [TCPS 2 (2022), Chapter 3, Section E](https://ethics.gc.ca/eng/tcps2-eptc2_2022_chapter3-chapitre3.html#e).